robineriksson/BayesianDataDrivenModeling/README.md

 The code is written in two folders, R and src.
 Where R hold the R code and src the RCPP.
 RCPP was used for some task for easy speed-up.

+## Run the code (Replicate the result)
+The inference for each dataset is perfomed by using the assigned script.
+If one wish to extract the multi-set matrix plots, or tables, one also need to save each file.
+The suggested location is /Scripts/DATA/posterior/.

+To further replicate our results, we suggest using a computational cluster, and creating multiple (parallel) "Markov chains" and using these together for better performance.

 ## References